mikeshardmind/discord-rolebot/README.md

 # Stability

-Right now, this isn't ready for public use
+Right now, this isn't ready for public use.
+It works, but it isn't user friendly at all yet.

 # Security